Shiva9570/Shiva9570/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Shiva9570](https://github.com/Shiva9570)

-- 💬 Ask me about **Music production, Data science, Graphic design**
+- 💬 Ask me about **Music production, Java FullStack Dev.
+Designing**

 - 📫 How to reach me **shivendra9570.mishra@gmail.com**